k9andkbd/k9andkbd.github.io/md/LookingAt360ActionCamerasForMushing.md

 I didn’t really know what was available on the market so [The Best Action Camera article from Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-action-camera/) was pretty helpful.
 I figured that don’t really need all the bells and whistles of the Go Pro Hero 9, so the Hero 7 would probably do.

-Then I while surfing Youtube I re-discovered the world of [Parkour videos](https://youtu.be/owg3jgSARag).
-Not only is Parkour still a thing, I saw from some videos that 360° Cameras were available.
+Then while surfing Youtube I re-discovered the world of [Parkour videos](https://youtu.be/owg3jgSARag).
+Not only is Parkour still a thing, I saw from some videos that 360° Cameras are available now.
 The resulting footage, once edited, looked incredible.
 Having a drone would be fun for capturing footage while on the sled but I mostly train alone so that really kills that idea.
 I could definitely manage a stick or sled mounted camera while on the trail.
 It seems like the next best thing.

 I’ll always have a better camera for regular video shooting because of my tendency to upgrade the iPhone every two years.
 The novelty of having a camera that can do something cool that I can’t do with the iPhone is pretty appealing.
 Being able to pan around in the raw 360 video using keyframes to build the camera movement seems like magic.
 [Here’s an example of editing with the Insta360 App](https://youtu.be/OlpFZbpRFUU).
 The ability to do all the editing on an iPhone or iPad is something that also really appeals to me.
 I did all my video editing this season on the iPhone and iPad and I don’t want to be dependant on a computer for that.